7 Best Triathlon Running Shoes in 2024

 What makes it the best?

-Running in the Adidas Adizero Adios Pro 3’s gave us an unparalleled experience in our test runs.
+Running in the Adidas Adizero Adios Pro 3’s gave us an unparalleled experience in our runs.
 Redefining a supershoe, it’s not only lightning-fast and airy, it’s remarkably supportive too.
 This speedster helps us shave off minutes without sacrificing comfort and support, making it our top stability triathlon shoe.

-AP3’s results are outstanding but it’s our actual runs that amaze us more.
+AP3’s results are outstanding but it’s our test runs that amaze us more.
 While other racers tend to be unstable, AP3 is extremely supportive.
 Its forefoot measures 6.0 mm wider than average, providing more stable landings for forefoot and midfoot strikers.
 Even when turning at high speeds, the shoe had no lateral wobbles.
 This is crucial in avoiding injuries because leg fatigue creeps in during off-the-bike runs.
 Our manual twisting assessment further reinforces its torsional rigidity, scoring a high 5/5 rating.
 AP3 releases a consistent supply of energy and comfort with its balanced mega-stack and rigid platform.
 Every stride feels powerful with its massive energy return.
 In our flex test, it ranks 57.2% stiffer than average, validating the insane responsiveness we feel.

 Its airy build keeps things light on our feet—a great relief in endurance runs.
 At 7.7 oz (218g), it’s 18.0% lighter than the average.
 Another refreshing element is the extremely ventilated upper that effectively prevents hotspots and blisters.